MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/support/namibia.md

 ## <a name="phone-number"></a>Número de telefone
 061 292 5016

-Selecione a opção 9
+Selecionar opção 9

-Digite o código 7705
+Insira o código 7705

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Suporte à Cobrança: